aws-robotics/aws-robomaker-github-actions/git-secrets-scan-action/README.md

 # GitHub Action to `git secrets --scan` in your CI  🔄

-This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) and [git secrets](https://github.com/awslabs/git-secrets) to scan your repository for secrets being commited to public.
+This simple action uses [git secrets](https://github.com/awslabs/git-secrets) to scan your repository for secrets being commited to public.

 The action performs `--scan-history` for all the repo revisions/commits and checks for common AWS patterns and ensures that keys present in ~/.aws/credentials are not found in any commit.
 The following checks are added: